 Students focus on number work but special numbers such as primes, factors and multiples.
 Progressing on their algebra skills with simplifying expressions and expanding brackets.
-They finish off building on the Transformations work from Y7 such as reflection, rotation, translation and enlargement.
+They finish off building on the transformations work from Y7 such as reflection, rotation, translation and enlargement.

 After half term students build on the data topics looked at in Y7, progressing onto much harder angle work such as angles on parallel lines and in a polygon and use of protractors - this should improve their overall knowledge and understanding of angles and use of mathematical tools.
-Then the focus shifts onto sequences and finding the nth term which incorporates substitution, building on Y7 work.
+Then the focus shifts to the use of substitution in contexts such as linear sequences and linear graphs.